Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Customization-Pipeline-Behaviors.md

 This guide explains command-pipeline architecture and customization using MediatR pipeline behaviors (`IPipelineBehavior<TRequest, TResponse>`).

+`IPipelineBehavior<TRequest, TResponse>` is a MediatR abstraction (not specific to this repository).
+This page documents how the migration tool uses that abstraction and where project-specific behavior implementations are added.

 Use this document as the canonical architecture and recipes reference for command-pipeline customizations.

 The command pipeline architecture is based on the [Mediator pattern](https://www.geeksforgeeks.org/system-design/mediator-design-pattern/).